About The Artist

 Eve is interested in collaborating with interior designers, architects and interior stylists.
 Her work is well- postioned and priced for residential, hotel and restaurant contracts.
 Eve’s work is also collected by private individuals in the UK and internationally.

 “I first saw Eve’s work in a modern and minimalistic setting and was particularly struck by her expressive use of colour and contrast.
 Her abstract style has huge depth and has evolved to cover many new colours.
-I find her work particularly striking and am a big fan.”Customer
+I find her work particularly striking and am a big fan.”Collector

 “This stunning exhibition by Eve Dawson showcases her bold expressionistic style and her particular sensibility to abstract forms and bright popping colour.
 Her spontaneous approach to mark making creates dramatic splashes, vivid marks and abstract painterly forms provoking in each viewer a particular emotional response.”Gestures

 “Eve’s bold expressionistic style is characterised by abstract forms and bright popping colour, using acrylic paints and inks to produce works that capture spontaneity and drama.
 To me it has echoes of Howard Hodgkin, all the intensity of colour and freedom of movement but with a lighter touch.”Theatre Royal Winchester